 Philip Haddix manages a number of The Solar Foundation’s projects and performs research in support of new and existing initiatives.
 In particular, Philip oversees the Foundation's activities under the SunShot Solar Outreach Partnership program and provides research and management support on several labor market and schools-based projects.
 He played a key role in the development and publication of the National Solar Jobs Census 2012.
-Philip’s prior professional experiences in the energy and environmental arena include stints with the Sierra Club/Blue Green Alliance and the Solar Energy Industries Association.
-He holds a Masters of Public Affairs from the School of Public and Environmental Affairs at Indiana University with concentrations in Energy and Environmental Policy and a bachelor’s degree in Anthropology from the University of West Georgia.
+Prior to joining TSF, Philip worked with both the Sierra Club/Blue Green Alliance and the Solar Energy Industries Association.
+He holds a Masters of Public Affairs from the School of Public and Environmental Affairs at Indiana University with concentrations in Energy and Environmental Policy.

 Alexander Winn, Manager of Outreach and Development